SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

 Plugins are identified by the name passed in to :c:func:`TSPluginInit`.
 Names must be unique across all plugins.
-In addition to the name each plugin is assigned two values of :term:`priority`, a maximum priority and a default priority.
+In addition to the name each plugin is assigned two values of :term:`priority`, a maximum priority and a effective priority.
 This is controlled by :file:`plugin.config`.
-The default priority is the priority used unless a different value is explicitly specified.
+The effective priority is the priority used unless a different value is explicitly specified.
 The maximum priority is a limit on operations that take a priority value - using a value higher than the maximum will result in an error.

 A maximum priority can be configured in :file:`records.config` for plugins which do not have a maximum priority specified in :file:`plugin.config`.
-This makes the case where priorities are not useful easy - all plugins get the same maximum and default priorities and no ordering or control is imposed on the plugins.
+This makes the case where priorities are not useful easy - all plugins get the same maximum and effective priorities and no ordering or control is imposed on the plugins.

 Basics
 ======

 *  Plugins are identified by name, as set in :c:func:`TSPluginInit`.
-*  Plugins have a maximum and default priority which can be set individually in :file:`plugin.config` or :file:`records.config` for all plugins.
+*  Plugins have a maximum and effective priority which can be set individually in :file:`plugin.config` or :file:`records.config` for all plugins.
 *  The lifecycle hook `TS_LIFECYCLE_PLUGINS_LOADED_HOOK` is invoked after all plugins are loaded.
 *  Plugins can examine the priorities of other plugins.
 *  Each callback in each hook has a priority.
-This is the plugin default priority unless explicitly specified.
+This is the plugin effective priority unless explicitly specified.
 A callback priority can never be larger than the maximum priority of the plugin.
 *  When a hook is invokved the callbacks are called in priority order, largest to smallest.
 *  A threshold can be set for hook callbacks in which case only callbacks with a priority *larger* than the threshold will be called.
 *  The hook threshold can be set but a plugin cannot set it higher than the plugin's maximum priority.